2020 Tillamook County Almanac

 Just click in the center of the image below to view, or Click Here to Download.

-Periods of rain.
-Becoming windy late.
-Low 42F.
-Winds SSW at 20 to 30 mph.
-Chance of rain 100%.
-Rainfall near a half an inch.
-Winds could occasionally gust over 40 mph..
+Considerable cloudiness.
+Occasional rain showers this afternoon.
+High 48F.
+Winds W at 10 to 15 mph.
+Chance of rain 60%..

 Periods of rain.
-Becoming windy late.
-Low 42F.
-Winds SSW at 20 to 30 mph.
-Chance of rain 100%.
-Rainfall near a half an inch.
-Winds could occasionally gust over 40 mph.
+Low 37F.
+Winds WSW at 5 to 10 mph.
+Chance of rain 90%.
+Rainfall around a quarter of an inch.

 Success!
 An email has been sent to with a link to confirm list signup.